Wells England - Perfect Weekend - Blog post cover

 One way to enter Wells Market Place is through the historic Penniless Porch or Pauper’s Gate.
 This gate was originally built as part of the walled precinct of the Liberty of St. Andrew.
 The area provided safety for beggars seeking work.

 Wells Market Place is bustling on Wednesdays and Saturdays.
 Various artisan stalls provide food, clothing, and craft items for sale.
-London House at the top of the Market area is a great gift stop.
+London House is a great gift stop at the top of the Market area.

-You can also see the Town Hall and a medieval conduit fountain here in this area.
+In this area, you can also see the Town Hall and a medieval conduit fountain.

 Just across St. Andrew Street from Wells Cathedral stands the Wells & Mendip Museum.
 Founded in 1893 by geologist Herbert Balch, his collection of Victorian artifacts is available for viewing.